huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_sql_job.md

 * `sql` - (Required, String, ForceNew) Specifies SQL statement that you want to execute.
   Changing this parameter will create a new resource.

-* `database_name` - (Required, String, ForceNew) Specifies the database where the SQL is executed.
+* `database_name` - (Optional, String, ForceNew) Specifies the database where the SQL is executed.
 This argument does not need to be configured during database creation.
 Changing this parameter will create a new resource.

 * `queue_name` - (Optional, String, ForceNew) Specifies queue which this job to be submitted belongs.